Terrorism in India: 2010 Assault on T. J. Joseph

-2015 Kerala ISIS recruitment
+ISIS recruitment incidents in Kerala

-In 2015, Nimisha alias Fathima, a resident of Thiruvananthapuram, along with her husband Isa Bexin Vincent, left India from Kerala with a group of 21 from Kerala and joined ISIS.
+2015: In 2015, Nimisha alias Fathima, a resident of Thiruvananthapuram, along with her husband Isa Bexin Vincent, left India from Kerala with a group of 21 from Kerala and joined ISIS.
 Nimisha, a Hindu converted to Islam with her husband.
-They both worked for ISIS in Afghanistan and in Syria, and her husband died while working with the Muslim terrorist organization ISIS in Afghanistan.
+They both worked for ISIS in Afghanistan and in Syria, and her husband died while working with the Islamist terrorist organization ISIS in Afghanistan.

-2021 Kerala ISIS module case

-NIA filed chargesheet against 8 ISIS Terrorists for radicalising, recruiting, organizing funds and grooming gullible Muslim youth through different secured social media platforms to join global Muslim terrorist organizations.
+2021: NIA filed chargesheet against 8 alleged ISIS terrorists for radicalizing, recruiting, organizing funds and grooming gullible Muslim youths from Kerala through different secured social media platforms to join global Islamist terrorist organizations.
 Deepthi Marla, Muhammad Waqar Lone, Mizha Sidheeque, Shifa Haris, Obaid Hamid Matta, Madesh Shankar, Ammar Abdul Rahiman and Muzamil Hassan Bhat were named in the charge sheet.

-2021 Kerala Government report on Muslims joined in ISIS from Kerala

-Chief Minister of Kerala Pinarayi Vijayan revealed that around 100 people from Kerala had joined ISIS till 2019.94 out of 100 are Kerala Muslims and rest 6 are converted to Islam from Hindu and Christian religions in Kerala.
+2021: Chief Minister of Kerala Pinarayi Vijayan revealed that around 100 people from Kerala had joined ISIS till 2019.
+94 out of 100 are Muslims and the rest 6 are converted to Islam from Hindu and Christian religions in Kerala.

-2022 Kerala Muslim ISIS terrorists Killed in Afghanistan

-Najeeb Ali, a 23 year old engineering student who came from Kerala was killed in a suicide attack in Afghanistan.
+2022: Najeeb Ali, a 23 year old engineering student who came from Kerala was killed in a suicide attack in Afghanistan.

-2022 Kerala IS Muslim terrorist killed in Libya

-Voice of Khorasan, Mouthpiece of IS in Afghanistan and surrounding area, earlier introduced story about Abu Bakr Al Hindi, “who was born in Kerala in a Christian family, converted to Islam by his Kerala muslim friends when he was working at Middle east”.
+2022: Voice of Khorasan, the Mouthpiece of IS in Afghanistan and the surrounding area, earlier introduced a story about Abu Bakr Al Hindi, "who was born in Kerala in a Christian family, converted to Islam by his Kerala Muslim friends when he was working at Middle east".
 He was killed while fighting for the Islamic State (IS) in Libya.
-He was an engineer by profession and joined IS when working at gulf.
+He was an engineer by profession and joined IS when working at Gulf.

+2022 Ban on Popular Front of India

+On 28 September 2022, with the inputs from intelligence agencies and evidence collected from NIA, central government banned Kerala based terror organization Popular Front of India.
+Bombay High Court ruled that popular front of India aims to transform 'India into an Islamic country by 2047'.

+2023 Kalamassery Blast Case

+On 29 October 2023, a series of improvised explosive device (IED) blasts took place during a convention of Jehovah's Witnesses in Kalamassery, a suburb of Kochi, India.
+Five women, two men, and a child were killed and more than fifty other people were injured when the group was holding a Sunday morning session of their annual regional convention.
+Dominic Martin, a 57-year-old shortly surrendered at the Kodakara police station, claiming to be responsible for the blast.
+The motive of the blast is still under investigation.